Defense Mode: Why We Make You Explain Your Code

 Defense Mode makes understanding non-optional.
 It's built into the workflow so you don't have to rely on willpower or discipline to review AI-generated code.
 The IDE handles it for you.

 A common concern is that Defense Mode slows you down.
 In practice, it takes 30 to 60 seconds per check.
 And those seconds compound into real understanding over days and weeks.
-Developers who use Defense Mode consistently report that they start anticipating what the AI will write, catch bugs earlier, and feel confident making changes without the agent's help.
+Whether you're preparing for interviews or building production software, developers who use Defense Mode consistently report that they start anticipating what the AI will write, catch bugs earlier, and feel confident making changes without the agent's help.

 Defense Mode doesn't slow you down.
 It makes you faster in the ways that matter most.